Webster's Unabridged Dictionary - Letter P - Page 73

 Planipennate (a.)
 Of or pertaining to Planipennia.

 Planipennia (n. pl.)
+(Zool.)
 A suborder of Neuroptera, including those that have broad, flat wings, as the ant-lion, lacewing, etc. Called also Planipennes.

 Planipetalous (a.)
 Having flat petals.